TheDerpySage/clover-picker/README.md

 Install
 -------

-**Linux Only, though a properly built binary of the latest version can make this work in Windows**
+**Linux Only, though a properly built binary of the latest version and some slight modifications can make this work in Windows**

 Setup the base install of your favorite web server, and PHP7.